 Clean sweep of brushtail

-Some islands are being restored to something resembling their original ecology, and unwanted animals are being entirely eradicated.
-Larger browsing animals such as wild cattle and goats were the first to go, followed by smaller predators – cats and possums, stoats and weasels and eventually rats.
-Existing patches of native vegetation expanded, often with the help of planting programmes.
+Some islands are being restored to something resembling their original ecology, with unwanted animals entirely eradicated.
+Larger browsing animals such as wild cattle and goats are the first to go, followed by smaller predators – cats and possums, stoats and weasels, and eventually rats.
+Existing patches of native vegetation are enlarged, often with the help of planting programmes.

-Some sparse populations became abundant again.
-Other species were re-introduced to their former homes, while some islands became sanctuaries for animals never previously found there.
-Kākāpō were once plentiful, but when only a few remained in Fiordland and on Stewart Island, they were moved to Codfish, Maud and Little Barrier islands, and in 2003 to Fiordland’s Chalky Island.
+Some sparse populations have become abundant once again.
+Other species were reintroduced to their former homes, while some islands became sanctuaries for animals never previously found there.
+Kākāpō were once plentiful, but when only a few remained in Fiordland and on Stewart Island, they were moved to Whenua Hou/Codfish, Maud and Little Barrier islands, and in 2003 to Fiordland’s Chalky Island.

 Betty gets her goats

 In the 1970s the government decided to kill wild goats and sheep on Arapawa Island, in the Marlborough Sounds.
-Protesters claimed the animals were descendants of those left by James Cook, and there is considerable evidence that this is the case.
-DNA tests showed some were rare breeds such as the milch goat, long extinct in Britain.
+Protesters claimed the animals were descendants of those left by James Cook.
+DNA tests showed some were genetically unique.
 Many were culled, but others were sent to farms and wildlife parks.
 Betty Rowe led the rescue campaign and established a sanctuary on Arapawa Island.